Exabyte-io/documentation/docs/tutorials/ml/train-ml-model.md

-# Machine Learning: train Linear Regression
+# Machine Learning: Train Linear Regression

 This tutorial demonstrates how to build a [machine learning (ML)](../../models-directory/machine-learning/overview.md) **training model** for a set of [materials](../../materials/overview.md) called **"train materials"**.
 This model can then be used to predict the [properties](../../properties/overview.md) of another set called **"target materials"**, based on the procedure outlined in a [separate tutorial](predict-ml-properties.md).